-- Do you have a family history of tremor? - · Does anyone in your family shake for any reason? - · When did you first notice any type of shaking (tremor) and did it begin after a particular incident? - · What parts of your body are affected? - · Did the tremor start suddenly? - · Has it worsened over time? - · Are there specific factors that make your tremor worse such as stress, caffeine, or alcohol intake? - · What effect does alcohol have on your tremor within a few minutes after ingestion, and the following morning? - · Have you ever had a head injury? - · Does your tremor occur during action or while you are at rest? - What medications-over-the-counter vitamins, herbal supplements, and prescriptions-are you taking and what medications have you taken in the past?
+- Do you have a family history of tremor? - Does anyone in your family shake for any reason? - When did you first notice any type of shaking (tremor) and did it begin after a particular incident? - What parts of your body are affected? - Did the tremor start suddenly? - · Has the tremor worsened over time? - Are there specific factors that make your tremor worse such as stress, caffeine, or alcohol intake? - What effect does alcohol have on your tremor shortly after ingestion, and the following morning? - · Have you ever had a head injury? - What activities are most affected by your tremor? - What medications-over-the-counter, vitamins, herbal supplements, and prescriptions-are you taking and what medications have you taken in the past?
 (Certain medications may cause tremor, so it's a good idea to bring a list of the medications you are taking or the pill containers themselves.
 It is also helpful to list any medications you have taken in the past.)